 - Winter: Holiday themes, cold-weather beanies, gift-oriented designs

-Once your bestselling designs are proven, replicate them across hat types.
-A dad hat design that sells well will often perform as a trucker hat or beanie too - same audience, different product.
+A dad hat design that sells well will often perform as a trucker cap or beanie too.
+Same audience, different product, incremental revenue.

-Most print on demand advice tells you to go wide.
+Most POD advice says to go wide.
 Launch 500 designs, test everything, see what sticks.
-That works for t-shirts where production costs are low and you're playing a volume game.
+That advice was built for the t-shirt market where production costs are low and the game is pure volume.

-Hats are different.
-The higher production cost and smaller design canvas reward quality over quantity.
-We've seen sellers with 25 carefully designed hat listings outperform shops with 200 rushed designs.
+Custom hat printing rewards the opposite approach.
+The higher production cost and smaller design canvas mean every design needs to earn its spot.
+We've seen sellers with 30 carefully crafted hat listings outperform shops running 200 rushed designs.

-The reason is simple.
-Hat buyers are pickier.
-They'll wear a funny t-shirt once, but a hat becomes part of their daily identity.
-The design needs to earn a spot in their rotation.
-That means fewer, better designs beat the spray-and-pray approach every time.
+The reason?
+Hat buyers are pickier than t-shirt buyers.
+A funny tee gets worn once.
+A hat becomes part of someone's daily identity.
+The design needs to earn a permanent spot in their rotation.
+That raises the quality bar and punishes the spray-and-pray approach.

 Merch Titans Automation